ncoghlan/misc/notes/python3/questions_and_answers.rst

-However, we have done everything we can to make migrating to Python 3 the easiest exit strategy for Python 2, and provided a fairly leisurely time frame (at least by open source volunteer supported project standards) for the user community to make the transition.
-Even after full maintenance of Python 2.7 ends in 2015, source only security releases will continue for some time, and, as noted above, I expect enterprise Linux vendors and other commercial Python redistributors to continue to provide paid support for some time after community support ends.
+However, we have done everything we can to make migrating to Python 3 the easiest exit strategy for Python 2, and provided a fairly leisurely time frame for the user community to make the transition.
+Full maintenance of Python 2.7 has now been extended to 2020, source only security releases may continue for some time after that, and, as noted above, I expect enterprise Linux vendors and other commercial Python redistributors to continue to provide paid support for some time after community support ends.